frc971/training-2025/tasks/lesson3-shooter-task/README.md

 ## Test Your Code

 - Start your robot in simulation.
+See the [WPILib Simulator](https://github.com/frc971/training-2025/wiki/WPILib-Simulator) page for help with simulation.
 - If you created a test command, activate it (e.g., press the joystick button).
 - Observe that `getCurrentRPM()` reports a non-zero value when active, and zero when stopped (add a `System.out.println` in `Shooter.java`'s `periodic()` for easy debugging).